Khadija-mahmoud/ai_art_plagiarism_post/README.md

 ### AI Art vs. Traditional Art: Does AI Plagiarize Artists?

-In [Part One](Part_1.md), I delve into the fascinating world of AI-generated art and explore whether it plagiarizes the work of traditional artists. 🤖🎨
+In [my Blog](Blog_context.md), I delve into the fascinating world of AI-generated art and explore whether it plagiarizes the work of traditional artists. 🤖🎨

 ### Image Resizing Automation